 With the 3D filling in the J Pillow, it’s the perfect firmness which felt like I was sleeping at home with my pillow.

-Does It Take Up Space?
+Does it Take Up Much Space?

 The compression of this travel pillow makes it easier to pack into my hand luggage but it still takes up a considerable amount of space.
 For flights, I travel light so I had plenty of room.
 However, for people who need all the space they can get, the inflatable version would be more ideal.